 Here are some general eligibility parameters for candidates:

-- Must be from underrepresented communities - African American/Black, Hispanic/Latino(a), Native Indian/Pacific Islander and/or LGBTQ+ undergraduates.
+- Must be from underrepresented communities - Groups eligible include:

 - Must be interested in a health care-related field.